 We have created only the workspace – no Git yet:

-We need to initialize Git for each project.
+We need to initialize each project to use Git.
 In the Terminal:

 speakeasy/